Founder MH3 Collective

-We hear it every day, Millennials find more value in experiences over things.
-But what does that really mean?
-More importantly is it a phenomenon that is unique only to Millennials?
-What exactly constitutes an experience?
-By studying the way different consumers live, we can actually see that there is a much broader application of the expression “experiences”.
-In fact, everyday life is a brand experience.
+We hear it every day.
+Millennials value the accumulation of experiences over things.
+But what does that mean?
+More importantly, is it a phenomenon that is unique only to Millenials?
+What constitutes an experience?
+By studying how our consumers live today, we can see that there is a much broader application of the expression accumulation of experiences.
+Everyday life is a brand experience.
 An exploration of this refined definition reveals the opportunities for businesses, charities, government organizations, and community groups to reap significant rewards by altering their value proposition to be an indispensable part of daily life.